 What can I do if my partner, ex-partner or family member is harassing me?

 If this person is harassing or abusing you via electronic means, you can investigate taking out a protection order which covers all forms of communication including phone, mobile and internet.
-For more information contact Shine between 9am and 11pm, 7 days a week, on 0508-744-633.
+For more information contact Shine on 0508 744 633.

-What should you do if a young person is being harassed?
+What should you do if a young person is being harassed via mobile phone?

 What can my telecommunication provider do?